Hubs-Foundation/hubs-docs/docs/dev-build-custom-client.md

 ---
 id: build-custom-client
 title: Build a Custom Client
-description: How to customize the code of your Hubs instance
+description: How to customize the code of your Hubs instance.
 ---

 *under re-construction*